Updated: March 6, 2021

 Indian mythology acts as a medium for people to share stories and share a sense of belonging.
 But encouraging inaccurate myths around climate change, renewables, clean technology can hold us back from becoming more sustainable.

-This article is not an attempt to ignore facts around solar power.
+This article is not an attempt to ignore facts about solar power.
 We do acknowledge the weaknesses of the technology.
 The efficiency of the panel, the quality of products available, trustworthy companies to work with amongst other areas do need improvement.
 Still, that doesn’t take away from the fact that India has suitable geographical conditions to harness solar energy.

 So, the next time you hear or read something about solar energy (yes, including this article), take a couple of minutes to question it – and it may pave the way for a better future.